 A wind chill of sixteen degrees – that’s cold.
 Thank goodness the sun was popping out in fits and spurts from behind the clouds.
-However, complaining about the cold seemed ludicrous in context of our location – Arlington National Cemetery.
+However, complaining about the cold seemed ludicrous in the context of our location – Arlington National Cemetery.

 The sign in front of the visitors center reminds guests to be respectful while visiting this working cemetery.
 With multiple funerals taking place each week, tourists are mindful of the solemnity and show respect.